uxokpro1234/Old-1.12.2-Ncp-fly/README.md

 - **Timers & throttling:** Ensures controlled and efficient updates.
 - **Rendering & debugging:** Visualizes server-side positions for research and analysis.

-**NcpFly** is a sophisticated movement controller module: it hooks into the game loop, updates player motion, synchronizes with the server, and optionally renders server-side positions — a perfect example of **event-driven programming, real-time movement control, and networked game logic**.